jhuintprog/spring2020/finproj/index.md

 Direction dir = ui->getMoveDirection();
 ```

-The `ChaseHero` implementation of `EntityController` should move the controlled entity towards the closest `Entity` object with the "h" (hero) property.
-Specifically, it should determine the horizontal distance and vertical distance to the closest hero.
-If the hero is farther horizontally than vertically, the proposed move should be horizontal, otherwise the proposed move should be vertical.
-If the hero is equally far both horizontally and vertically, horizontal movement is preserved.
+The `ChaseHero` implementation of `EntityController` should move the controlled entity towards the closest `Entity` object with the "h" (Hero) property.
+Specifically, it should determine the horizontal distance and vertical distance to the closest Hero.
+If the Hero is farther horizontally than vertically, the proposed move should be horizontal, otherwise the proposed move should be vertical.
+If the Hero is equally far both horizontally and vertically, horizontal movement is preserved.
 However, if the controlled `Entity` is blocked along the preferred axis, but movement is possible along the other axis, then the proposed move should be along the unblocked axis.  `ChaseHero` is essentially a simple AI to control the Minotaur, but it's not very smart, and allows the Minotaur to become blocked on dead-end paths in the maze.

-The `AStarChaseHero` implementation of `EntityController` should use the [A\* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to move the controlled `Entity` towards the closest entity with the "h" (hero) property.
-As the heuristic function, use the total number of horizontal and vertical to the hero (this can be found easily using the `distanceFrom` member function of the `Position` class.)
+The `AStarChaseHero` implementation of `EntityController` should use the [A\* search algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm) to move the controlled `Entity` towards the closest entity with the "h" (Hero) property.
+As the heuristic function, use the total number of horizontal and vertical to the Hero (this can be found easily using the `distanceFrom` member function of the `Position` class.)
 Note that implementing this algorithm is fairly challenging, but is very satisfying when you get it to work.
 The A\* algorithm produces a complete path to the goal, but the `getMoveDirection` method should just propose a move in the direction of the first "hop" of the path.
 When the Minotaur is controlled by `AStarChaseHero`, its movement will be considerably more "intelligent" than when controlled by `ChaseHero`.
 (Please resist the temptation to simply copy an implementation of A\* from a web page.)

 ### The Game class